-nonsimultaneous transmit and receive (NSTR) link pair: A pair of links within a multi-link device (an MLD) for which the receiver requirements specified in Clause 36 (Extremely high throughput (EHT) PHY specification) are not met on one of the links when a station (STA) of the MLD is transmitting on the other link.
+nonsimultaneous transmit and receive (NSTR) link pair: A pair of links within a multi-link device (an MLD) for which the receiver requirements specified in Clause 36 (Extremely high throughput (EHT) PHY specification) are not met on one of the links when a station (STA) [10513] affiliated with an MLD is transmitting on the other link.
 Each link of such a pair is a member of the NSTR link pair.

-NOTE—If an MLD supports transmission on link 1 concurrent with reception on link 2, but cannot support transmission on link 2 concurrent with reception on link 1, this pair of links is NSTR for that MLD.
+[11476] NOTE—If an MLD supports transmission on link 1 concurrently with reception on link 2, but cannot support transmission on link 2 concurrently with reception on link 1, this pair of links is NSTR for that MLD.

-non-orthogonal frequency division multiple access (non-OFDMA) extremely high throughput (EHT) physical layer (PHY) protocol data unit (PPDU): An EHT PPDU which consists of a single resource unit (RU) or a single multiple resource unit (MRU) that occupies all the nonpunctured 20 MHz channels within the PPDU bandwidth.
+non-orthogonal frequency division multiple access (non-OFDMA) extremely high throughput (EHT) physical layer (PHY) protocol data unit (PPDU): An EHT PPDU [11477] which is transmitted using a single resource unit (RU) or a single multiple resource unit (MRU) that occupies all the nonpunctured 20 MHz channels within the PPDU bandwidth.

 TGbe editor: Modify the following text as shown: